mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

 #### Task 1 - Install ADT Explorer

-The **ADT Explorer** is a sample application for the Azure Digital Twins service.
+The **ADT Explorer** is a an application for the Azure Digital Twins service.
 The app connects to an Azure Digital Twins instance and provides the following features/capabilities:

 * Upload and explore models
 * Upload and edit graphs of twins